OliverACollins/muse-athena-test/README.md

 - Turn BITalino on, and establish a Bluetooth connection with the recording machine.
 PIN is 1234
 - Connect to the BITalino through OpenSignals
 - Select/modify BITalino ports on OpenSignals accordingly (e.g., set port A3 as "LUX")
+- Navigate to the control panel, and over to the "Integration" tab, to ensure that OpenSignals streams to the Lab Streaming Layer (rather than merely to a separate file).
+Ensure that the data will be saved to the correct folder (e.g., /muse-athena-test/data/)
 - Start the data acquisiton (using the red "recording" button) to view signals, ensuring they are working as expected
+- Adjust the panels for each signal to the "Automatic" viewer
+- Stretch the panel at the bottom of the signals for better viewing

 <br>